 Connerville is a tiny town located in the state of Oklahoma.
 With a population of 59 people and just one neighborhood, Connerville is the 356th largest community in Oklahoma.

-When you are in Connerville, you'll notice that it is more blue-collar than most other communities in America.
-52.38% of Connerville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Connerville is generally considered to be a blue-collar town.
+52.38% of the Connerville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Connerville is a town of transportation and shipping workers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Connerville who work in sales jobs (47.62%), office and administrative support (0.00%), and personal care services (0.00%).

 Overall, Connerville’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.